arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Setting Up the Arduino IDE

 If you haven't already, head over [here](https://www.arduino.cc/en/software) and install the most recent version of the Arduino IDE along with the necessary device drivers for your computer.
-For additional details on Opta™, see our [getting started tutorial](/tutorials/opta/getting-started).
+For additional details on Opta™, check our [getting started tutorial](/tutorials/opta/getting-started).
 Make sure you install the latest version of the [`ArduinoModbus`](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) library because it will be used to implement the Modbus RTU communication protocol.

 ***`ArduinoModbus` library is dependent of the `ArduinoRS485` library; remember to install both libraries.***